 - For Cause Termination: What are the grounds for immediate termination for cause?

-- Veterinary Practice Assignment: Can the Agreement be assigned by the employer?
+- Veterinary Practice Assignment: Can the employer assign the agreement?

-- Alternative Dispute Resolution: If there is a conflict, will mediation or arbitration process be utilized?
+- Alternative Dispute Resolution: If a conflict arises, will mediation or arbitration be utilized?

 - It does not inflict any untold of hardships to the employer, and

 - The restraint is not injurious to the public.